Finding information for your reflective journal

 Each of your reflections will require you supporting evidence using scholarly literature.

-To find out more about what makes something scholarly (academic) watch:
+To find out more about what makes something scholarly (academic) watch the following:

 Before you start searching for scholarly resources, plan how you are going to approach each search.
 Do this by: